-- ACT, ASSET, or COMPASS prerequisites apply.
-Students may need developmental course work prior to enrollment in this class. - Required science courses must have been completed within five years of admission to the nursing program.

-Please note the following are program application prerequisites:

-(1) CHM176 Fundamentals of Chemistry or two semester of high school chemistry with a "B" or better; (2) worked as or has received a Certified Nurse Aide certificate from Kansas Department of Health and Environment within the past two years.

-General Education courses are prerequisites and must be taken prior to courses in nursing major.
+- \ACT, ASSET, or COMPASS prerequisites apply.
+Students may need developmental course work prior to enrollment in this class. - \\Required science courses must have been completed within five years of admission to the nursing program.
+Please note the following are program application prerequisites: - (1) Worked as or has received a Certified Nurse Aide certificate from Kansas Department of Health and Environment within the past two years.
+(2) General Education courses are prerequisites and must be taken prior to courses in nursing major.

-Effective Fall 2008
+Effective Fall 2009